 In the past several years, this book has grown quite a bit.
 I have been remaking the focus of the RCB slowly but surely, in order to create a more fluid approach to reading each passage, and also to provide a broader set of tools for breaking down text and decoding meaning.
 I’ve also added extensive new sections that help diagnose and eliminate problematic areas you might have in RC.

 All of these changes have been done on top of prior revisions that changed our approach to passage diagramming and Comparative Reading question types, as well as other previous changes.
-The newest version represents what I consider to be a solid improvement on all prior editions of this book, and the individual 2018 RCB edition will ship out prior to Christmas.
+The newest version represents what I consider to be a solid improvement on all prior editions of this book.

 The 2018 version of the LGB is 24 pages longer than the 2017 edition.